 Common Good Tacoma is a multiracial organizing hub that works in anti-racist coalition with neighbors and organizations that support and promote the dignity of impacted populations.

-Healing justice - We resist the culture of violence by embodying and creating spaces for spiritual and restorative practices that promote intergenerational healing rooted in liberation theology and Indigenous wisdom traditions.
+Healing Justice - We resist the culture of violence by embodying and creating spaces for spiritual and restorative practices that promote intergenerational healing rooted in liberation theology and Indigenous wisdom traditions.

-Cultural belonging - We offer dignified cultural space, and provide/promote programming that extends sacred hospitality especially for those who are outcasted, to feel belonging in their skin, language and culture.
+Cultural Belonging - We offer dignified cultural space, and provide/promote programming that extends sacred hospitality especially for those who are outcasted, to feel belonging in their skin, language and culture.

 Abolition of Poverty - We commit to the abolition of unjust policies and conditions rooted in wealth hoarding & white supremacy and will collectively labor to end hunger, homelessness and displacement for the oppressed.